Constadin/VirtualSmartGarden-IoT/README.md

-# 🪴 Virtual Smart Garden
+# 🪴 Virtual Smart Garden IoT

 **Smart.
 Modular.
 Scalable.**
 Simulation and remote management of a smart garden with real sensors, dashboards, and dynamic extensibility.